stretchr/over.js/README.md

 # over.js

-Elegant function overloading in JavaScript
+Elegant function overloading in JavaScript.

 ## Example

+Just wrap your functions with the `Over()` method, and use special argument names to denote types:

     var obj = {